 Herbalife was first launched in Los Angeles in 1980.
 Today, it has expanded into a global company, available in over 90 countries.
 Herbalife is one of the largest multi-level marketing companies in the world.
 If you've seen the word 'Herbalife' at a promotional stand, or on a t-shirt, or anywhere else, then it's quite likely that you live in one of the many countries where Herbalife is active.
+We decided it's time to offer our streetonomic review of Herbalife!

 If you've met someone who has joined Herbalife, then it's quite likely they invited you to 'see the opportunity' and become a Herbalife distributor.
 I have personally been invited more than once.
 I even went to one of their promotional seminars but I decided not to join Herbalife.